markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

     //Implementation of 2 other AC cases...
 }
 ```
-As it's mentioned earlier every test has three default stages in our cases: GivenBook, WhenOrder, ThenLibrary.
+As it's mentioned earlier every test has three default stages, in our cases: GivenBook, WhenOrder, ThenLibrary.
 But in many cases, these three stages are not enough for write all scenarios.
 Because of that JGiven provide
 as ``@ScenarioStage``, which works similar like Spring ``@Autowire`` or ``@Inject``, and set stage property.
 In our case
 we suppose that we have implemented GivenCustomer already.
 JGiven will set that property, and we can use it in test.